-I. Audit Committee Purpose
+I. Purposes

-The Audit Committee (the "Committee") is established by the Board of Directors (the "Board") of Targa Resources GP LLC for the primary purpose of assisting the Board in overseeing:
+The Audit Committee (the "Committee") is established by the Board of Directors (the "Board") of Targa Resources Corp. for the primary purpose of assisting the Board in overseeing:

-- i. the integrity of the financial statements of Targa Resources Partners LP and its subsidiaries (collectively, the "Partnership"); - ii. the Partnership's compliance with legal and regulatory requirements; - iii. the qualifications and independence of the Partnership's independent auditor firm (the "Independent Auditor"); - iv. the performance of the Partnership's internal audit function and Independent Auditor; and - v. the Partnership's system of disclosure controls and system of internal controls regarding ethics and financial, accounting, and legal compliance that management and the Board have established.
+- (i) the integrity of the financial statements of Targa Resources Corp. and its subsidiaries (collectively, the "Company"); - (ii) the Company's compliance with legal and regulatory requirements; - (iii) the qualifications and independence of the Company's independent auditor firm (the "Independent Auditor"); - (iv) the performance of the Company's internal audit function and Independent Auditor; and - (v) the Company's system of disclosure controls and system of internal controls regarding ethics and financial, accounting, and legal compliance that management and the Board have established.

 The Committee will perform such other functions as the Board may assign to the Committee from time to time.
 The Committee will have direct access to the Independent Auditor as well as anyone in the organization deemed necessary or appropriate by the Committee in fulfilling its duties under this Charter.
-The Committee has the ability to retain, at the Partnership's expense, special legal, accounting, or other consultants or experts it deems necessary or appropriate in the performance of its duties and responsibilities.
-The Partnership will provide appropriate funding, as determined by the Committee, for compensation to the Independent Auditor engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Partnership and any advisers that the Committee chooses to engage and for ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
+The Committee has the ability to retain, at the Company's expense, special legal, accounting, or other consultants or experts it deems necessary or appropriate in the performance of its duties and responsibilities.
+The Company will provide appropriate funding, as determined by the Committee, for compensation to the Independent Auditor engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company and any advisers that the Committee chooses to engage and for ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.

-Management is responsible for the Partnership's financial reporting process, including its system of internal controls, and for the preparation of the Partnership's consolidated financial statements in conformity with generally accepted accounting principles ("GAAP") in the United States.
+Management is responsible for the Company's financial reporting process, including its system of internal controls, and for the preparation of the Company's consolidated financial statements in conformity with generally accepted accounting principles ("GAAP") in the United States.
 The Independent Auditor is responsible for auditing those financial statements.
 The Committee's responsibility is one of oversight.
-The Committee has no duty or responsibility to conduct auditing review or procedures or to determine, confirm or certify that the Partnership's financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
+The Committee has no duty or responsibility to conduct auditing review or procedures or to determine, confirm, or certify that the Company's financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
 These are the responsibilities of management and the Independent Auditor.
-Accordingly, the oversight role of the Committee does not provide any expert or special assurance as to the financial statements and other financial information provided by the Partnership to its unitholders and others.
+Accordingly, the oversight role of the Committee does not provide any expert or special assurance as to the financial statements and other financial information provided by the Company to its stockholders and others.